CYPLP and Creative Industries

 TURN AROUND

-In 2011, our founder (Dennis Ekwere) was wrongly labeled of allegation for kidnapping 8 years old son of his landlord; whom is considered “well placed/strongman” in the society, whereas they had rental issues.
+Our founder, Dennis Ekwere was wrongly labeled of allegation for kidnapping 8 years old son of his landlord; whom is considered “well placed/strongman” in the society, whereas they had rental issues.
 He was arrested, tortured, intimidated and detained in police cell for four days, refused access to lawyer and then released as masterminded by his strongman landlord because of his vulnerability.
-This sort of treatment of citizens is still on-going unabatedly and access to justice is still unbalanced to many weak and indigent people living in our communities across Nigeria.
+This sort of treatment of citizens and social injustice is still on-going unabatedly and access to justice is still unbalanced to many weak and indigent people living in our communities across Nigeria.
+(Dennis @ University of Youth Development, Molina, Spain) Click to – Watch the interview

 At police cell, Dennis met with 15 inmates age ranging from 18-35 years respectively.
 They shared their stories of what brought them into detention.
-And at which Dennis has penned the experience into a downloadable training booklet with a tittle – Abductor Next Door”
+And at which Dennis has penned the experience into a downloadable training manual booklet with a tittle here – “Abductor Next Door”

-Inmates at the cell alleged crime ranges from armed robbery, assassination, murder, abduction and kidnapping, rape, internet fraud, human trafficking, extremism amongst others.
+Inmates at the cell alleged crime ranges from armed robbery, assassination, murder, abduction and kidnapping, rape, internet fraud and cybercrimes, human trafficking, extremism amongst others.
 He preached for a new leave to his inmates and 1 out of 15 inmates became remorseful and promised a new leave if given a second chance back into the society.
 The rest 14 inmates told him they have no regret whatsoever in their involvement in crimes even as youths, and if given another chance back into the society, will continue, escalate and intensify their criminal atrocities; noting that crime pays them more, and that they are excluded from their commonwealth by their gatekeepers.

 They confessed collectively that crime is a cycle and were introduced into it when they were children.
 And if interested in changing the curve for societal good, upon his released from detention Dennis should focus on children and prevent early entry, vulnerabilities and recruitment of children and young people into criminalities, violent groups, or exposure and development of criminal tendencies as they were introduced into it while they were children and young people.
 That, one best way to break the cycle is to prevent and protect children from it on time.